PyRigi/PyRigi/doc/userguide/tutorials/rigidity_tutorial.md

 F2
 ```

-The dimension of a framework can be accessed via the ``dim`` method.
+The dimension that a framework is embedded in can be accessed via the {meth}`~.Framework.dim` method.

 ```{code-cell} ipython3
 F2.dim()